-The stain itself contains top coat material and can be used as a one can finish.
-If using a gel stain as a one can finish, we recommend using at least 2-3 coats.
-For maximum durability, apply Gel Topcoat over Gel Stain.
-Apply top coat with a cloth, paint pad or foam brush.
+The stain contains a high quantity of pigment, and requires a topcoat.
+For maximum durability, apply either Arm-R-Seal topcoat or Gel Topcoat over Gel Stain.
+Apply Gel top coat with a cloth, paint pad or foam brush.
 Shown here: application using paper toweling.

 When applying topcoats, your application process turns into a very light, brisk polishing motion with long light sweeping strokes, as the Top Coats glide along the smoother surface of the previous stain coats.
 Several thin coats give the best result.